bluz71/vim-mistfly-statusline/README.md

 ### g:moonflyDiagnosticsIndicator

-The `g:moonflyDiagnosticsIndicator` option specifies which character to use to indicate diagnostic errors.
-Currently only [ALE](https://github.com/dense-analysis/ale) lint errors may be indicated.
+The `g:moonflyDiagnosticsIndicator` option specifies which character to indicate diagnostic errors.
+Currently, only [ALE](https://github.com/dense-analysis/ale) lint errors may be indicated.
 In future other diagnostic systems may also be supported.

-By default the Unicode cross character (`U+2716`), `✖`, will be displayed.
+By default, the Unicode cross character (`U+2716`), `✖`, will be displayed.
 A modern font, such as [Iosevka](https://github.com/be5invis/Iosevka), will contain that Unicode character.